leonbreedt/FavIcon/README.md

 `scan(url:completion:)` will give you information about the detected icons, which you can feed to `download(url:completion:)` for downloading at your convenience.

+## Example Project

+See the iOS project in `Example/` for a simple example of how to use the library.

 ## License

 Apache 2.0